full-path/ridesheet/src/terms.md

 - The accuracy of data you enter
 - Compliance with privacy laws (GDPR, CCPA, etc.)
-- Obtaining necessary consents from individuals whose data you process
+- Obtaining necessary consents from individuals whose data you store and process
 - Protecting sensitive information appropriately
 - Creating backups of important data

+For maximum data control and security, we **strongly** recommend you only store sensitive data in organizational Google Workspace accounts.

 ### Privacy Policy